Overview

 Caveats

-- Non-organization owners can create a personal app and request it to be installed by the org, but it will be owned by the user and not the organization
+• Non-organization owners can also create a GitHub App owned by their user account and request it to be installed by the org, but it will be owned by the user and not the organization (not recommended)

-- GitHub Apps can’t be used to authenticate to GitHub Packages (have to use personal access tokens for this)
+• GitHub Apps can’t be used to authenticate to GitHub Packages (have to use a personal access token)

 Creating a GitHub App